Arvindus

 14. John Ayto, Word Origins, The Hidden Histories of English Words from A to Z, A & C Black, London, 2005, p.
 330.

-15. Note 10.
+15. Nota 10.

-16. Yogeshwaranand Parmahansa, Science of Soul, (Atma-Vijnana), A Practical Exposition of Ancient Method of Visualisation of Soul, Sri Swamy Jyotirmayananda (translator), Yoga Niketan Trust, New Delhi, 1997, p.
+16. Yogeshwaranand Parmahansa, Sri Swamy Jyotirmayananda (translator), Science of Soul, (Atma-Vijnana), A Practical Exposition of Ancient Method of Visualisation of Soul, Yoga Niketan Trust, New Delhi, 1997, p.
 117. "Antaḥkaraṇa has fourfold characteristics: Manas (mental faculty of concept and imagination), Buddhi (intellectual or reasoning faculty, the leader of the mind), Ahamkāra (the sense of individuality or egoism), and Chitta (the mind-stuff' of memory and emotion), […]."

 17. Ibidem, p.
 121. "Antaḥkaraṇa means 'hidden' or 'inner' instrument […]."

-18. Note 14.
+18. Nota 14.

 19. Science of Soul, p.
 122. "Sāmkhya and Yoga teachings consider the internal organ to be composed of the three : Manas, Buddhi, Ahamkāra, and Chitta (Buddhi or intellect being included under Chitta).
 The Upaniṣhad-s however, teach that Antaḥkaraṇa Chatuṣtaya, the fourfold internal organ, is formed from the aggregate of Manas, Buddhi, Ahamkāra and Chitta, and this view is also accepted by me."